CodeNameKND14/World-Happiness/README.md

 # SYNOPSIS

 ## HAPPINESS SCORE VS. SIX VARIABLES
 Using `plotly.js`, a scatter plot was created.
 The plot helped illustrate how much gravity each variable held when compared to the happiness score.
 Though each variable had a seemingly positive correlation, gdp, family, and life expectancy had the largest impact on how happy an individual felt throughout the three years.
-When comparing happiness to an objective metric like GDP we can see that generally, happier countries have a higher GDP.
+When comparing happiness to a metric like GDP we can see that generally, happier countries have a higher GDP.

 ## AVG HAPPINESS SCORE BY REGION VS. POPULATION BY REGION